Layr-Labs/eigenlayer-docs/docs/eigenda-guides/eigenda-rollup-user-guides/building-on-top-of-eigenda.md

 sidebar_position: 1
 ---

-# Building on top of EigenDA
+# Building on Top of EigenDA

 Rollup developers must plan for two points of integration with EigenDA: off chain integration with their sequencer and on-chain integration with their rollup smart contracts.
 Off chain integration involves a series of RPC calls to the EigenDA Disperser.
 On chain integration involves a smart contract function call to verify the blob was stored in the EigenDA network.